 An example of a composite sample from four different hop plants.
 In this case, the sample contains 16 fully expanded leaves with attached petioles.
-Leaves are stacked on top of each other and placed inside a labelled, resealable plastic bag.
+Leaves are stacked on top of each other and place inside a labelled, resealable plastic bag.
 No wet paper towels or extra water is added to the bag.
 Diagram by Laura Miles, MSU.

 - For cost-savings, you may consider submitting a collection of leaves from two, three or up to four hop plants to be tested together as a single unit.
 This combination of individual samples is called a composite sample and can facilitate screening of a greater number of plants.
 However, keep in mind that under some circumstances the sensitivity of tests of composite samples may be lower, due to the dilution of the signal.
 In other words, there is a greater chance of failing to detect an infection if it is present in only one of several plants tested together.
-For circumstances where the greatest diagnostic certainty is required, suspected plants should be sampled separately. - Samples from individual hop plants are collected following the same procedure described above (read Single-plant sampling) and combined in one bag.

-- Depending on the number of selected hop plants, a composite sample bag will contain 8, 12, or 16 leaves. - Please note that 4 plants are the recommended maximum for a composite sample.
+For circumstances where the greatest diagnostic certainty is required, suspected plants should be sampled separately. - Samples from individual hop plants are collected following the same procedure described above (read Single-plant sampling) - and combined in one bag.
+Depending on the number of selected hop plants, a composite sample bag will thus contain a total of 8, 12, or 16

-Sampling strategy Number of plants to flag Number of leaves to collect

 Single hop plant 1 4

 Multiple hop plants 2 8

 Multiple hop plants 3 12

 Multiple hop plants 4 16